apache/sling-site/content/documentation/the-sling-engine/authentication/authentication-actors.md

 title=Authentication - Actors
 type=page
 status=published
+excerpt=The authentication process involves a number of actors contributing to the concepts, the API and the particular implementations.
 ~~~~~~
-Excerpt: The authentication process involves a number of actors contributing to the concepts, the API and the particular implementations.

 The authentication process involves a number of actors contributing to the concepts, the API and the particular implementations.